PauseAI/pauseai-website/src/posts/risks.md

 Addiction to social media, among other things, isolates us from each other, not only in political bubbles but also in cultural and social one-person bubbles, making us lonelier.
 They're the first proof of the unintended and unexpected global consequences that these technologies can bring and how complicated aligning AI systems with "human values" can be.

-If today's chatbots keep getting better, it could become quite common to be addicted to them and substitute whole relationships (be romantic, sexual or platonic) with them.
+If today's chatbots keep getting better, it could become quite common to be addicted to them and substitute whole relationships of any kind with them.
 Also, if those apps are easy to access, they could shape the understanding, personality and view of the world of children that could prefer talking with AIs over family and friends.
 A pause in the biggest models could prevent them from becoming multipurpose chatbots that fit our needs perfectly without people understanding the long-term ramifications of them.

 ### Power accumulation, war and the race to the precipice

 The addiction to products and services that learn from personal data leaves us as powerless separated individuals whether it's intended or not.
-And it plays on a vicious cycle with the accumulation of economic power and intelligence of the companies which create them.
+And it plays on a vicious cycle with the accumulation of economic power and intelligence of the companies that create them.

 If this economic and technological inequality stems from a handful of public and private entities producing multiple single-purpose AIs or a few multipurpose AIs, it could lead to a short accumulation of power that will probably result in a catastrophe for all.
 The accumulation of power side of that story has and will continue to incentivize more actors to join the race to the bottom and accelerate the development of larger AI systems.